mahnazfallahh/crawl/README.md

 ## Installation

 To use Databurst Spider, you need to have Python and pip installed on your system.
-You can install Databurst Spider and its dependencies using pipenv, a popular Python dependency management tool.
+You can install Databurst Spider and its dependencies using pipenv.

 1. Clone the repository: